google-gemini/generative-ai-python/docs/api/google/generativeai/protos/GenerationConfig.md

-A positive penalty will discourage the use of tokens that have already been used, proportional to the number of times the token has been used: The more a token is used, the more dificult it is for the model to use that token again increasing the vocabulary of responses.
+A positive penalty will discourage the use of tokens that have already been used, proportional to the number of times the token has been used: The more a token is used, the more difficult it is for the model to use that token again increasing the vocabulary of responses.

 Caution: A *negative* penalty will encourage the model to